bekk/bekk-christmas/post/functional/overcoming-the-fp-hurdle.md

 >(...)

-That form is not very useful when we just want to bake some pie once in a while.
+That form is not very useful when we only want to bake some pie once in a while.
 It would be very useful if we wanted to become career bakers, or maybe even build a baking factory.
 That form of a pie recipe forces us to think hard about the pie and define exactly _what a pie_ is at any stage of the production(this is very zen-like).
 If we used a traditional imperative recipe like described earlier and tried to flesh out the pie-making details, we would probably focus on splitting the process into more and more granular tasks and it might deteriorate to irrelevant questions like "which hand do we use to add salt?".

 ## Jargonitis